GhentCORR/ghentcorr.github.io/_news/2025-03-20-GhentCORR_launch.md

 - Introduction of **Ghent**CORR and the core team behind the community
 - Presentation of the results of the recent GhentCORR landscape survey on open and reproducible research at Ghent University
 - Inspiring keynote by Prof.Dr.
-Sofie De Broe (Sciensano; Maastricht University)
+Sofie De Broe (Sciensano; Maastricht University) on public health policy development
-- Engaging panel discussion with UGent researchers and Open Science policy makers
+- Engaging panel discussion with UGent researchers and Open Science policy makers, including Bregt Saenen, Sven Rogge, Nele Vandersickel, Jan Mertens, Antoinette Verhage
 - Exchange and networking with **Ghent**CORR members and other attendees during the break or at the drinks reception.

-Mark June 10th (13:00) in your calendar, and stay tuned for details on the event and registration from May 5th 2025!
+Mark **June 10th 2025** (13:00) in your calendar, and stay tuned for details on the event and registration from May 5th 2025!